Ellis Verdi: 2000s

 During the Dot-com bubble in early 2000, Verdi work with online college textbook seller, ecampus.com on a marketing campaign for Super Bowl XXXIV, often referred to as the "Dot-com Super Bowl".
 In the Wired article, Verdi was asked, “Will this dot-com ad rush end anytime soon?” and he replied, “I think we'll see the bubble burst.
 Advertising works, but it doesn't work that well.”

 By 2001, the agency had approximately $134 million in ad billings and 64 employees.
 The firm was voted the best small advertising agency and one of three finalists for best mid-sized firm.

 Since the firm's beginning, the staff devoted 15 percent of their time to pro bono work.

 In 2009, Verdi was behind the Duane Reade series of outdoor, radio, and print advertisements that were inside jokes to fellow New Yorkers and to view the ambiguous drugstores as a hometown favorite.
 An example was: “Get everything you need in 15 minutes.
 Or as New Yorkers call it, lunch hour.”

 2010s

 In October 2016, Ellis' firm won eleven television and print Hatch Awards for using vintage stock film from old black and white movies with dubbed and updated dialogue to pitch a furniture retailer, Bernie & Phyl's.

 2020s

 In January 2020, in an interview with The New York Times, Verdi said about the advertising environment in the United States before the 2020 United States presidential election as "more scary than exciting".
 He continued with the analysis, "Even free expression is a challenge right now.
 People are holding their hands over their eyes and ears a little bit.
 This is not the moment for advertisers to take risks."

 Personal life

 Verdi is married to Marcy and they have two children, Jessica and Marshall.
-In his free time, Verdi like to travel and scuba dive.
+In his free time, Verdi likes to travel and scuba dive.